digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

    and the `owner` as signatories, with an agreement text requiring the obligor to pay the owner a certain amount, off the ledger.

-#. a `PaintOffer houseOwner painter obligor` contract has only the
+#. a `PaintOffer houseOwner painter obligor refNo` contract has only the
    painter as the signatory, with no agreement text.

-#. a `PaintAgree houseOwner painter` contract has both the
+#. a `PaintAgree houseOwner painter refNo` contract has both the
    house owner and the painter as signatories, with an agreement text requiring the painter to paint the house.

+The contract model must meet the following property:

+Definition »maintainer-signatory consistency«
+    A contract model is **maintainer-signatory consistent** if for every contract `c` with a key `k`, then `maintainers(k)` must be a non-empty subset of the signatories of `c`.

+In the following, we only consider maintainer-signatory consistent contract models.

 In the graphical representation below, signatories of a contract are indicated with a dollar sign (as a mnemonic for an obligation) and use a bold font.
 For example, annotating the paint offer acceptance action with signatories yields the image below.
+Since maintainers are always signatories, parties marked with the maintainer prefix `@` are implicitly signatories.

 .. https://www.lucidchart.com/documents/edit/4a3fdcbc-e521-4fd8-a636-1035b4d65126/0
 .. image:: ./images/signatories-paint-offer.svg
    :align: center
    :width: 60%

 .. _da-ledgers-authorization-rules: